microsoft/vso-agent/README.md

 Determine which account the agent will run as.

-   1. Enable alternate credentials for account agent will run builds as.
+   1. Determine the account the agent will use to listen for builds (the queue)
+      * (VSTS Online) [Create a presonal access token](http://roadtoalm.com/2015/07/22/using-personal-access-tokens-to-access-visual-studio-online/).
 Profile in upper right.
+      * (On-Premise) Determine the local/domain account used for the build
    2. Account Admin (gear upper right), Control Panel link: Agent Pools tab, expand pool
       * Add user to Agent Pool Administrators (allows adding agent to pool)
       * Add user to Agent Pool Service Accounts (allows agent to listen to the build queue)